eigenhombre/vagrant-i3live/README.md

     vagrant ssh # if you didn't already do it

 ... in your VM, `git clone` *your* fork of I3Live.
-Note that you should not clone the `eigenhombre` for: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there:
+Note that you should not clone the `eigenhombre` fork: you want to be able to push any local changes you make on the VM up to your fork and issue pull requests from there:

     cd /vagrant
     # change githubber to your username: